EvotecIT/PSWinReporting/README.md

 - [x] Legacy branch - available in PS Gallery as [PSWinReporting](https://www.powershellgallery.com/packages/PSWinReporting/) - `Install-Module -Name 'PSWinReporting' -Force`
 - [x] Master branch - available in PS Gallery as [PSWinReportingV2](https://www.powershellgallery.com/packages/PSWinReportingV2/) - `Install-Module -Name 'PSWinReportingV2' -Force`

 I've decided that both PowerShell modules can coexist together, especially for scenarios for people who want to switch, but don't want to do it right away.
-This way you can keep using old version as is, and slowly fix your other stuff, or use new `Find-Events` command.
+This way, you can keep using old version as is, and slowly fix your other stuff, or use new `Find-Events` command.
 I've slightly renamed the commands for V2 release.

 ## PSWinReportingV2 - Master Edition